.TBX File Extension

 You can browse the tools stored in toolboxes by searching their names in the "Search" window or using the "Catalog" or "ArcToolbox" window.
 Some system TBX toolboxes that come with ArcGIS for Desktop are 3D Analyst Tools, Cartography Tools, Conversion Tools, Data Management Tools, Geocoding Tools, Schematics Tools, Spatial Analyst Tools, and Tracking Analyst Tools.

 TBX files are saved by default in the following location:

 C:\Documents and Settings\[username]\Application Data\ESRI\ArcToolbox\My Toolboxes

-Programs that open TBX files
+Programs that open or reference TBX files

 A TBX file is a data file saved in the open source TermBase eXchange (TBX) format, which is used to represent and exchange terminology (the study of terms and their use) information.
 It contains terminology data, which includes terms, words and dialects, in XML format.
 TBX files are used to make terminology databases easier to distribute and maintain.

 TBX files are primarily used for archiving information in a termbase (database containing terminology information) or exchanging information between systems.
 TBX files can be imported by a variety of computer-assisted translation tools, such as memoQ translator pro, Wordfast Pro, and JiveFusion.